rafaeldex/chunify/readme.md

 git clone https://github.com/rafaeldex/chunify.git path/to/folder
 ```

-*2 - Set your aws credentials in .env*
+*2 - Set your aws credentials path in .env*
 ```html
 AWS_DIR=/path/to/your/.aws
 ```